sdwheeler/seanonit/content/blog/posts/2014-11-03/_index.md

 You can specify one or more device IDs as an array of strings.

-### Example 2 – search for the device certificate in the local store
+### Example 2 - search for the device certificate in the local store

 The script takes the specified device name and searches for a certificate with a matching Subject name in the local certificate store.

 ```
-PS C:\> .\check-devicecert.ps1 -devices DEV101 –local
+PS C:\> .\check-devicecert.ps1 -devices DEV101 -local
 ```

 You can specify one or more device IDs as an array of strings.

-### Example 3 – load a PFX file from disk
+### Example 3 - load a PFX file from disk

 The script loads the specified PFX file(s) from disk.